 Are you ready for the biggest exposure of the century?
 We are sorry to say that but Santa Claus is not the one he pretends to be.
 His story began in 1881 from Clement Clark Moore’s “Twas the Night Before Christmas”.
 It was the first time in modern history when someone mentioned Saint Nicolaus as a man giving presents before Christmas.
 However, he wouldn’t become this famous and popular if not for…Coca-Cola.
 Due to some legal issues Coca-Cola had to stop its brand positioning as a drink for children.
 Therefore, they were forced to create a character to become a connection between children and Coca-Cola.
 The choice fell on Santa Claus.
 Children’s hero was drawn after a neighbour of a company’s designer and is nothing but the greatest marketing campaign of all time.
 Nowadays no one can disconnect Santa Claus from Coca-Cola and, consequently, Coke from Christmas (Just for the record, half of our team was devastated by this information.
 Sorry if you’re feeling bad too).

 There are many more New Year characters around the world.
-To learn more you just need to call your friend abroad – using Yolla, of course – and ask them about their traditions.
+To learn more you just need to call abroad to your friends – using Yolla, of course – and ask them about their traditions.

 Who knows, maybe the more heroes you know, the more presents you may get on New Year’s eve!